rahvaalgatus/rahvaalgatus/README.md

    make server PORT=8888
    ```

-4. Set up a <rahvaalgatus.dev> domain.
+4. Set up a <rahvaalgatus.test> domain.

-   CitizenOS's backend server replies to cross-origin requests only if they come from `rahvalgatus.dev`.
+   CitizenOS's backend server replies to cross-origin requests only if they come from `rahvalgatus.test`.
 Add such a subdomain to your `/etc/hosts` file for development:

    ```
-   127.0.0.1 rahvaalgatus.dev
+   127.0.0.1 rahvaalgatus.test
    ```

-5. Open your local domain (e.g. <http://rahvaalgatus.dev:3000>) in your browser and proceed with typing code.
+5. Open your local domain (e.g. <http://rahvaalgatus.test:3000>) in your browser and proceed with typing code.

 ### Autocompiling